redsanket/spark/external/presto/guide/prerequisite.rst

 Encryption zones
 ****************
 If your data is in an encryption zone, you need to grant Presto access to the data.
+If you are a consumer of the data, you need to request access from the Encryption Zone admins.

 Steps:
-  1. Go to your encryption zone in `Support Shop <https://supportshop.cloud.corp.yahoo.com:4443/doppler/ez>`_.
+  1. Go to the encryption zone page in `Support Shop <https://supportshop.cloud.corp.yahoo.com:4443/doppler/ez>`_ and find the encryption zone of your interest.
   2. If the ``Encryption Key Readers`` section does not already list ``Presto`` as a service, click on ``Edit Key Readers`` and select ``Presto`` from the drop down.
   3. Click ``Add Service`` and then click ``Update EZ Key Readers``.